web3-storage/example-forum-dapp/README.md

 This repository contains an example of a decentralized application that uses [Web3.Storage](https://web3.storage) and [Ethereum](https://ethereum.org) to provide a simple online forum.

-All post and comment content is stored on Filecoin and IPFS, while all ids and votes are stored on the Ethereum blockchain.
+All post and comment content is stored on Filecoin and IPFS, while all ids and votes are stored in an Ethereum smart contract.

 ![An animation showing a user posting a comment and a new post on the decentralized forum app.](./img/w3news.gif)